OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Loan Amount**: Borrow up to the configured percentage of the redemption amount
 - **Fixed Interest**: Interest is calculated from the configured annual rate and the redemption period
 - **Collateralized**: The active redemption secures the loan through the receipt tokens held in the redemption vault
-- **No Price-Based Liquidation**: Redemption loans are not liquidated because of OHM or receipt-token market-price changes; default is based on the loan due date and unpaid principal
+- **No Price-Based Liquidation**: Redemption loans are not liquidated because of OHM or receipt-token market-price changes; default is based on the loan due date and an unpaid loan balance (principal and interest)

 ##### Repayment Process